Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 8 min read
+Melasma clinical guidance image Melasma 7 min read

-Our clinicians prepared this Eczema overview for ongoing management, with a strong focus on review cadence, measurable outcomes, and plan adjustments and realistic next steps.
+Our clinicians prepared this Melasma overview for ongoing management, with a strong focus on lifestyle contributors that influence symptom control and realistic next steps.

-A professional plan balances treatment benefit with safety monitoring. planned review points improve control and reduce avoidable deterioration.
-If deterioration is rapid, use urgent care guidance for: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+A professional plan balances treatment benefit with safety monitoring. small lifestyle adjustments can significantly reduce flare burden in long-term care.
+If deterioration is rapid, use urgent care guidance for: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 This version supports recurring reviews and long-term control strategies.